ARMmbed/mbed-fastmodel-agent/README.md

 Users are able to add their own customized config file to the `mbed-fastmodel-agent\fm_agent\configs` directory.

-Then users need to edit `mbed-fastmodel-agent\fm_agent\settings.json` file either in `GLOBAL` section or individual models.
+Then users need to edit `mbed-fastmodel-agent\fm_agent\settings.json` file either in `COMMON` section or individual models.

-Key `configs_add` can be added for additional config files for each model, Or Key `config` can be added to overwrite `GLOBAL` config files.
+Key `configs_add` can be added for additional config files for each model, Or Key `config` can be added to overwrite `COMMON` config files.

 ## Known limitations:
 1. Fast Models normally have 3 or 4 serial terminal ports.
 But currently only one port is used at moment.